casper-network/docs-archive/implementation/serialization-standard.rst

         next_era_validator_weights: BTreeMap<PublicKey, U512>,
     }

 `EraEnd` contains two fields, as shown above.
 The first is termed as the `EraReport` and contains information relevant to that current era.
-The second is a map of the weights of the validators for the following era.
+The second is a map of the weights of the validators for the next era.

 `EraReport` itself contains two fields: